Xellita/RustDesk-Auto-Install/README.md

 - Runtime: PowerShell 5.1+.
 - Build Method: Executable built using PS2EXE.
 - Localization: Console interface automatically switches between RU/EN based on OS language.

-*This software is provided "AS IS" under the MIT License.*

 ---

 ## Русский